mitchellvitez/raspi-lights/README.md

 ## Appendix A: Valid Transformation Operations

 Let `x` stand for any valid Pixll transformation expression.
-As well as integers, the following operations are valid:
+As well as integer literals, the following operations are valid (listed in precedence order):

 Pixll | Python | Name
 --- | --- | ---